-In addition to providing quantitative discussions of charging infrastructure needs, the AB 2127 Staff Report provides a qualitative review of charging infrastructure needs.34 Highlights of such qualitative findings include the following:
+In addition to providing quantitative discussions of charging infrastructure needs, the AB 2127 Report provides a qualitative review of charging infrastructure needs.34 Highlights of such qualitative findings include the following:

 - North American market players are generally moving toward a unified DC fast charging standard known as the Combined Charging System (CCS).
-There are three designs for such connectors (CCS, CHAdeMO, and Tesla).
-The movement toward a single connector type will reduce network costs and maximize convenience. - Given the addition of new load onto the electric grid of plug-in electric vehicles, vehiclegrid integration will be needed to preserve grid reliability and ensure charging with the cleanest and cheapest electricity possible.
+There are three connectors (CCS, CHAdeMO, and Tesla) used for DC fast charging in North America today.
+The movement toward a single connector type will reduce network costs and maximize convenience. - Given the additional load plug-in electric vehicles represent for the electric grid, vehiclegrid integration will be a valuable tool to support grid reliability and ensure that drivers can access the cleanest and cheapest electricity possible.
 Convenient, interoperable, and widespread vehicle-grid integration depends on standardized communication protocols to enable seamless communication among vehicles, chargers, and other actors. - Charger deployments should be targeted toward the needs of the local community, built environment, and use case.
 This targeting means there is no one-size-fits-all charging solution.
-Generally speaking, the best-fit charging solution will maximize electric miles enabled by a charger at the lowest overall cost while reflecting local needs and constraints.
-This approach will include fostering innovative or unique charging products and opportunities.
+Generally speaking, the best-fit charging solution will maximize electric miles enabled by a charger at the lowest overall cost while reflecting local needs and constraints, and supporting equitable access for all Californians.
+Fostering innovative or unique charging products and opportunities will help ensure that these solutions proliferate.